 Yes.
 Email us with a description of the problem you are having, preferably with pictures.
 We'll give you a rough estimate of costs and discuss the best way of getting your instrument to us for an assessment.
 We can only confirm the estimate once we've examined the instrument in person.
 Even photos do not convey certain important issues such as the neck angle and curvature of the fingerboard.
 We will give you a firm quote before doing any work.

 If you are in the Ottawa area, you can contact us to arrange to drop-off your instrument.
 Or you can come by with your instrument to the Bytown Ukulele Group (BUG) jam and we can chat before the jam.

 Can you do some instrument hacking for me?

 Absolutely.
 We'd love to turn your fiddle, mandolin, tenor banjo, cigar box or hand drum into a ukulele for you.
 Instrument hacking is taking an instrument of one type (new or old) or any other object, and turning it into a strange and whimsical instrument.
 We invite you to take a look at examples of our work under Bytown Ukuleles above.

 Is Bytown Ukuleles and BUG (Bytown Ukulele Group) the same organization?

 No. Bytown Ukuleles is a subsidiary of Bytown Instruments.
-Both Joel and Mark are very active in the Bytown Ukulele Group (BUG), located in Ottawa, and it's where we first met and hatched our plans to build ukuleles together.
+Both Mark and Joel are very active in the Ottawa ukulele community and Mark along with his wife Susan run the Bytown Ukulele Group (BUG).
+BUG is where Mark and Joel first met and hatched our plans to build ukuleles together.
 However, BUG cannot be held responsible for our ukulele-building shenanigans.